Walter Swennen: Painting

 Swennen shifted to painting in the early 1980s.
 In 1981, he was selected for the national award show for young painters at the Centre for Fine Arts, Brussels.
-That same year, Gallery Patrick Verelst gave Swennen his first solo exhibition, followed in 1982 by two group shows focused on contemporary painting in Belgium: La Magie de l’image/De Magie van het beeld, at the Centre for Fine Arts, Brussels, and Le Désir pictural/Het Picturaal verlangen, at Galerie Isy Brachot in Brussels.
+That same year, Gallery Patrick Verelst gave him his first solo exhibition, followed in 1982 by two group shows focused on contemporary painting in Belgium: La Magie de l’image/De Magie van het beeld, at the Centre for Fine Arts, Brussels, and Le Désir pictural/Het Picturaal verlangen, at Galerie Isy Brachot in Brussels.
 The work Swennen exhibited combined action painting with a simplified multiplicity of languages, which embraced chance when choosing subject matter.

 In 1984, Swennen moved to Antwerp and the following years are marked by a number of exhibitions: a gallery exhibition at Micheline Szwajcer (1984); the Vereniging voor het Museum van Hedendaagse Kunst, Ghent (1984) and his first solo presentation at a public institution, the Centre for Fine Arts, Brussels (1986).
 Over the course of the following five years, The Flemish Community actively started to acquire his work.

-When Swennen was 40, he wrote ‘... succeed in painting whatever; that is the ideal. (…) The key: premeditation is always an aggravating circumstance.’
-This idea comes from the psychoanalyst Jacques Lacan, who replaced Freud’s ‘ground-rule’, whereby patients were requested to share with their analyst ‘whatever they thought of’, with an invitation ‘to say anything, without fear of stupidity’.
-Swennen makes paintings that remain ‘unimaginable’ until they actually exist.
+When Swennen was 40, he wrote '... succeed in painting whatever; that is the ideal. (…) The key: premeditation is always an aggravating circumstance.'
+This idea comes from the psychoanalyst Jacques Lacan, who replaced Freud's 'ground-rule', whereby patients were requested to share with their analyst 'whatever they thought of', with an invitation 'to say anything, without fear of stupidity'.
+Swennen makes paintings that remain 'unimaginable' until they actually exist.
 This idea provided him with a way of creating work that was wholly conceived from the point of view of the maker (as opposed to that of the spectator), freed from the so-called necessity to express, share or demonstrate something.

 In 1988, the Vlaamse Radio- en Televisieomroeporganisatie produced a documentary on Swennen, directed by Karel Schoetens.
 At 45 years old, Swennen was the only painter among a younger generation of artists to be selected for the group show Artisti (della Fiandra)/ Artists (from Flanders) (1990) organised at the Palazzo Sagredo in the off-programme of the 44th Venice Biennale.